 When the household budget is not enough for the necessities of life, school costs become prohibitive.
-Countless poor families and their children find themselves in this situation.
 CO-OPERAID therefore promotes school attendance for children from the poorest families.
 We provide school materials, school uniforms and facilitate school fees.
 The return of all children to school, respectively the retention in school is central for the development of poor regions in the future.
 Above all, girls, who are increasingly involved in family work in times of economic hardship, should remain in school.

 The work of CO-OPERAID promotes the entry of young people into the labor market.
-Our cooperation with vocational schools and the vocational course offerings that make our projects possible have become even more important.
-We specifically support marginalized social groups - young people from slums, from socially weak families or members of ethnic minorities - so that they can earn a living through their training.
-Some of them find employment and many start their own small businesses.
+Our cooperation with vocational schools and the vocational course offerings of our projects have become even more important.
+We specifically support marginalized groups - young people from slums, from socially weak families or members of ethnic minorities - so that they can earn a living through their training.
 Knowledge and skills help the beneficiary young people to develop resilience to crisis situations.